Auxiliary Aids and Services

 As a covered entity under Title II of the Americans with Disabilities Act, 1990 (ADA) the City of Los Angeles does not discriminate on the basis of disability and, upon, request, will provide reasonable accommodation to ensure equal access to its programs, services, and activities.

-Auxiliary Aids and Services include, but are not limited to: qualified readers; taped texts; audio recording; brailled and large print materials; or other effective methods of making written and visually represented information accessible to individuals with visual impairments.
+Auxiliary aids and services include, but are not limited to: qualified readers; taped texts; audio recording; braille and large print materials; or other effective methods of making audible, written, and visually represented information accessible to individuals.

 Sign Language Interpreters (SLI)